dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

   return "Hello, World!"
 ```

-Just like in the previous example, our application right now does nothing besides returning a "Hello, world!" message.
+Just like in the previous example, our application simply returns a "Hello, world!" message.
 We will start improving it in a second, but first let's create an executable file called `bootstrap.sh` in the main directory of our application.

 ```bash
 # move to the main directory